 Trinity Health Foundation of East Tennessee hosted the 2017 Silver Lamp Awards on Thursday, January 18, 2018, at The Foundry.
 This year, Trinity recognized 25 healthcare professionals who received a Silver Lamp Award for continuing education during the 2017 calendar year.
 Each of the 14 hospitals in our area selects up to two individuals who exemplify outstanding leadership and dedication to receive these awards.
-Recipients receive an award of $2,500 to use for continuing education to strengthen their skills and thereby improve the overall level of healthcare expertise in our community.
+Recipients receive an award of $2,500 for continuing education to strengthen their skills and improve the overall level of healthcare expertise in our community.

 Trinity also recognized 12 students who received the 2017-2018 Blake Scholarships at this event.
 These are nursing and medical technology students selected for their academic achievement at Carson-Newman and Lincoln Memorial Universities.
-Recipients must be in their last two years of college and are selected by the staff at each university to receive a $5,000 scholarship toward their tuition which is made possible by the generosity of Dr. and Mrs. Lynn Blake.
+Recipients must be in their last two years of college and are selected by the staff at each university to receive a $5,000 scholarship toward their tuition, which is made possible by the generosity of Dr. and Mrs. Lynn Blake.
 Dr. Blake was chief of pathology services and director of laboratories at Baptist Hospital of East Tennessee for over 30 years.
 He and his wife, Georgia, graciously established the scholarship funds at Baptist Health System Foundation in 2000.
 We are pleased to have continued these scholarships with Trinity Foundation.
-Over the years, this very generous gift from the Blakes has enabled many students to establish their careers as well as benefit the patients these professionals serve.
+Over the years, this very generous gift from the Blakes has enabled many students to establish their careers and benefit the patients these professionals serve.